 The VC Heritage Gala is a chance for VC supporters to gather in a beautiful setting, to enjoy a delightful meal, to rejoice in each other’s company, to take advantage of live and silent auctions…all in the name of VC’s tradition and in celebrating alumni.

 Dinner featuring either prime rib and Parmesan crusted chicken breast

 Open Bar 6pm-8pm

 thanks to our silent Auction Sponor PNA #905

-We will be honoring alumni in 3 categories: Scholarship, Service & Faith.
+We honored 2 alumni in categories of: Scholarship, Service & Faith.